 The Canyon Precede:ON seems every inch the concept bike made real.
 The winner of the 2021 German Design Award certainly looks the part, and it boasts a commitment to integration with no external cables, integrated brake levers and kickstand as well as a completely integrated ebike system.
 Essentially, this is a bike that is all about no-fuss, no-nonsense commuting.

-The specification on the Precede:ON CF 9 is impressive, featuring a top-of-the-line Bosch Performance Line CX motor (more commonly found on high-end electric mountain bikes), a big-capacity 500Wh integrated battery that is easily removed for remote charging, plus the equally impressive Enviolo Automatiq hub.
+The specification on the Precede:ON CF 9 places it among the best electric hybrid bikes.
+It features a top-of-the-line Bosch Performance Line CX motor (more commonly found on high-end electric mountain bikes), a big-capacity 500Wh integrated battery that is easily removed for remote charging, plus the equally impressive Enviolo Automatiq hub.

 With a constantly variable internal transmission that alters its resistance to match your pedalling, this rear hub removes the need for gears.
 For the more technically-minded, you can even set your cadence level and the bike will alter the gearing to match.